Colby Bishop: Early career

 Bishop signed his first professional contract with Notts County in November 2014.
 He made his first team debut for the "Magpies" in a 1–0 defeat to Milton Keynes Dons at Meadow Lane on 26 December, he was replaced by Elliott Whitehouse after 73 minutes.
 In May 2017 he was signed by National League North side Leamington.

 Accrington Stanley

 On 13 July 2019, Bishop joined Accrington Stanley of League One for an undisclosed fee.
 He made his debut for the club on the opening day of the season, playing the duration of a 2–0 defeat at Lincoln City, before he scored his first goal for the club in his second appearance, equalising from the penalty spot as Accrington were knocked out of the EFL Cup by Sunderland in an eventual 3–1 defeat.

 Portsmouth

 On 21 July 2022, Bishop signed for League One club Portsmouth for an undisclosed fee on a three-year contract, with an option to extend for a further year.
+At the end of the 2022–23 season, Bishop was named as Portsmouth's Player of the Season.

+Ahead of the 2024–25 season, a routine heart scan identified a potential risk to Bishop who would undergo immediate surgery to rectify the matter.